bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 **Antoine Poinsot:** 01:05:56

-Yeah, maybe if I can add something, maybe some nuances to the use case of Vaults because obviously I'm a big fan of Vult.
+Yeah, maybe if I can add something, maybe some nuances to the use case of Vaults because obviously I'm a big fan of Vault.
 And I've been, or maybe the more nuanced that I was in the beginning after trying to solve all the issues, especially with the actual implementation and deployment of these solutions, because it's not all in the scripts and having an MVP, but trying to figure out what theories of that you're going to use and how you're going to manage this theories of and how you're going to use them is a huge problem that has huge consequences on the security of your setup as well.
 So yeah, just to give more answers, is that Vaults give you spending policies.
 It's give you spending policies and you can have spending policies today with a cosigner.
-So you could always have an HSM that enforces co-signing policies and you can always trust that this policy is going to be enforced as long as you trust the HSM.
+So you could always have an HSM that enforces co-signing policies and you can always trust that this policy is going to be enforced as long as you trust the HSM (Hardware Security Module).
 So it's a single point of view.
 And vaults give you the possibility to have decentralized enforcement of these policies, but hopefully the transaction confirms.
 So it's a trade-off.